|

 himself.
 Everyone, including top scientists, has been curious as to how a

-his journey, science, and philosophy.
-The rivalry has provided a
+former The rivalry has provided a

 melodramatic story with the characters sometimes overshadowing the plot,